taihen/taihen.github.io/content/posts/configuration_management.md

 > This is part of series of articles about my perspective of 25 years in infrastructure engineering [read more]({{< relref "/tags/25years/" >}})

 Over my two decades as an infrastructure engineer, I've watched our field transform dramatically.
-What began with manual server configuration has evolved into defining entire cloud environments as code.
+What began with manual server configuration has evolved into defining entire organizations infrastructure as code.
 This journey reflects not just technological change, but a complete shift in how we approach managing systems at scale.
 I've been in the trenches through most of it, and I want to share my story of this evolution with fellow infrastructure engineers who've lived through similar transitions.

 ## The Early Days: Manual Configuration and Basic Tools